xdy/xdy-pf2e-workbench/README.md

     * The latest versions of all V10-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
-      They can be found in the compendium "Symon-provided macros (asymonous-benefactor-macros)", with the express permission of said
-      asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
-Attribution for the macros can normally be found inside each macro, and the source url for each macro is added at the end of each macro.
+      They can be found in the compendium "Symon-provided macros (asymonous-benefactor-macros)", with the express permission of said asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
+What documentation exists can be found towards the start of the macro.
 If you have issues with these macros, report them
       here: https://gitlab.com/symonsch/my-foundryvtt-macros/-/issues
     * The compendium "PF2e Workbench Items (xdy-pf2e-workbench-items)" contains a few useful effects and items:
         * Aura effects for Aura of Despair, Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically